Flux159/cassie-odm/README.md

 ```

-Note that hooks are only called on Cassie Model instances, not when performing Model.update or Model.remove (because those are direct database calls that don't generate any Cassie instances).
+Note that hooks are only called on Cassie object instances, not when performing Model.update or Model.remove (because those are direct database calls that don't generate any Cassie instances).

 Plugins
 ----------